Top

 The Women’s Orchestra of Auschwitz

 Author Anne Sebba untangles the complex story of the women’s orchestra of Auschwitz in her upcoming book.
-She discusses how and why the group was formed, the stories of its members and looks at the moral quandaries of music’s role in a death camp.
+She discusses how and why the group was formed, tells the stories of its members and looks at the moral quandaries of music’s role in a death camp.
+Read our interview with Sebba in the Spring 2025 issue of JR.

 6.30pm. £20.
 Imperial War Museum London, SE1 6HZ. www.iwm.org.uk